return42/sphkerneldoc/linux_src_doc/net/ipv4/tcp_timer_c.rst

 to prevent DoS attacks.
 It is called when a retransmission timeout or zero probe timeout occurs on orphaned socket.

+Also close if our net namespace is exiting; in that case there is no hope of ever communicating again since all netns interfaces are already down (or about to be down), and we need to release our dst references, which have been moved to the netns loopback interface, so the namespace can finish exiting.
+This condition is only possible if we are a kernel socket, as those do not hold references to the namespace.

 Criteria is still not confirmed experimentally and may change.
 We kill the socket, if:
 1. If number of orphaned sockets exceeds an administratively configured limit.
 2. If we have strong memory pressure.
+3. If our net namespace is exiting.

 .. _`tcp_orphan_retries`: